 The Center’s newest clinician, Dr. Jerome Siegmeister, MD, MaED, is an expert on the psychiatric concerns of children and adolescents.
 A former high school teacher, he has a unique perspective on how children learn and the societal skills they can only develop through social interaction with peers.
 Since the pandemic, what he has seen has left him genuinely concerned.

 Written by two mental health experts with nearly eight decades of patient treatment between them, Getting to Know Anxiety describes the basics of anxiety and anxiety disorders in down-to-earth language.
 In it, Drs.
 Rosen and Gross offer readers an overview of today’s challenging mental health issues and the most current treatment methods available, as well as practical strategies for mental and emotional self-care.

 While many welcome reopening, some people’s coronavirus anxiety levels are still too high to consider it.
 Try these tips to reduce anxiety.

-If you or someone you know is dealing with obsessive intrusive catastrophic thoughts that have begun to obstruct their normal way of life, it’s important to seek help.
-Counseling for obsessive thoughts can include exposure therapy or cognitive behavioral therapy.
-Your South Florida mental health professional may also suggest combining therapy with medication depending on your individual situation.
+If you or someone you know is dealing with obsessive intrusive catastrophic thoughts that have begun to obstruct their normal way of life, it’s important to seek help with a South Florida mental health therapist.
 Without treatment, a person with this level of intrusive thoughts can eventually find themselves cut-off from their friends and family.
 But seeking treatment can help initiate a return to normal life.